By John Nightwolf

-Being a Bass Guitar player is not as straightforward as it may seem.
-I'd like to explain what makes a good Bass player, and how you can play effectively within a band.
+Playing bass guitar is a journey and being a bass guitar player is not as straightforward as it may seem.
+I’d like to explain what makes a good Bass player, and how you can play effectively within a band.
 I may be about to offend some people.
 My aim is not to cause offense, but rather to open eyes to the central role of the Bass player, specifically in a rock band setting.

-- The well-centered rhythm minded Bass Player.
-In case you can't guess by the obviously weighted title, this is the group I believe myself to be in.
+3. The well-centered rhythm-minded Bass Player.
+In case you can’t guess by the obviously weighted title, this is the group I believe myself to be in.
 This is the technique I will now expound on as the ONLY correct way to play the Bass.

 OK, so the last bit was a little over the top.
 Seriously enough sarcasm.
 There are as many different styles of Bass Players as there are types of Music.
 My object today is to talk about the Rock Bassist using the WCRMBP (technique #3).
 OK, I was chastised for my acronym, let's just call it the WC technique for the ADHD folks.
 I was also chastised for making fun of ADHD and regret (and apologize for) the last comment.